47 Distribution

 Where x_i is the payoff to player i and x_j is the payoff to the other player.

 \rho and \sigma capture the agent’s attitudes toward others.
 When the agent is ahead the other player’s welfare enters their utility via \rho.
 When the agent is behind the other player’s welfare enters agent’s utility via \sigma.
 For most people \rho>\sigma.
 They give more weight to others’ utility when they are better off. \sigma can also be less than zero.
-If they are behind someone they place negative weight on further gains by that person.
+If they are behind someone, they place negative weight on further gains by that person.

-They calculate the utility of each allocation.
+We can calculate the dictator’s utility of each allocation.

-\begin{align*} U(1,0)&=\sigma\times 1+(1−\sigma)\times 0 \\[6pt] &=−1/2×1+(1+1/2)\times 0 \\[6pt] &=−1/2 \\[12pt] U(5,1)&=\sigma\times 5+(1−\sigma)\times 1 \\[6pt] &=−1/2×5+(1+1/2)\times 1 \\[6pt] &=−1 \end{align*}
+\begin{align*} U(0,1)&=\sigma\times 1+(1−\sigma)\times 0 \\[6pt] &=−1/2×1+(1+1/2)\times 0 \\[6pt] &=−1/2 \\[12pt] U(1,5)&=\sigma\times 5+(1−\sigma)\times 1 \\[6pt] &=−1/2×5+(1+1/2)\times 1 \\[6pt] &=−1 \end{align*}

 \sigma<0 can also account for the rejection of low offers in the ultimatum game.